AkashDas253/TalktoLearn/README.md

 ## Overview

 TalktoLearn is a language learning platform that aims to bridge the gap between theoretical language knowledge and practical application.
 It provides users with a dynamic space to actively practice their language skills through a chatbot, translator, and curated book suggestions.
+This project is made for MS Future Ready Talent

 ## Core Features